thnew/Pdf2Png/README.md

 ```

 Options:
-	useLocalGhostscript: bool
+bool useLocalGhostscript
-		if true,
+	If true, the moudle won't set an envirponment attribute to the ghostscript executable.
+	Set this true if you want to use an own local ghostscript installation

-	returnFilePath: bool
+bool returnFilePath
 	If you set this true, the module won't return you file-data, it will return you a path to a temporary file instead, containing the image.
 	Don't forget to remove this temporary file.

+int quality [ = 100]
-	quality
+	The quality of the PNG
-		default: 100
-		can be higher and lower, play with it
+	Can be higher and lower, play with it